 The Runtime dashboard in the DB Console lets you monitor runtime metrics for you cluster, such as node count, memory usage, and CPU time.
 To view this dashboard, access the DB Console, click Metrics on the left-hand navigation bar, and then select Dashboard > Runtime.

 Use the Graph menu to display metrics for your entire cluster or for a specific node.

-To the right of the Graph and Dashboard menus, a time interval selector allows you to filter the view for a predefined or custom time interval.
-Use the navigation buttons to move to the previous, next, or current time interval.
-When you select a time interval, the same interval is selected in the SQL Activity pages.
-However, if you select 10 or 30 minutes, the interval defaults to 1 hour in SQL Activity pages.
+To the right of the Graph and Dashboard menus, a range selector allows you to filter the view for a predefined timeframe or custom date/time range.
+Use the navigation buttons to move to the previous, next, or current timeframe.
+Note that the active timeframe is reflected in the URL and can be easily shared.

 The Runtime dashboard displays the following time series graphs:

 In the node view as well as the cluster view, the graph shows the number of live nodes in the cluster.

 A dip in the graph indicates decommissioned nodes, dead nodes, or nodes that are not responding.
 To troubleshoot the dip in the graph, refer to the Summary panel.

 In the node view, the graph shows the memory in use for the selected node.